-Jewels of the sea and timeless tales greet Sarah Douglas At Tugu Hotel Lombok.
+Jewels of the sea and timeless tales greet Sarah Douglas At Tugu Lombok.

 There are places that stay with you.
 They linger in your memory and tug at your emotions.
-Sire beach in Lombok is one such place.
+Tugu Hotel on Sire beach in Lombok is one such place.
 I fell in love at first sight and was thrilled to be heading back.

 It was with more than a little excitement my writer friend and I rushed through Bali airport for the 20-minute flight to Lombok.
 It’s the first time I’ve visited the mainland since the earthquake last year and I’m hoping for the best.
 Our destination is the Tugu Hotel on Lombok’s pristine northern beach.

 I’ve enjoyed some great lunches at this unique hotel in the vast open dining hall with soaring ceilings.
 The hall was inspired by the Hindu Majapahit legend of a beautiful princess who was turned into a snake and a rooster.
 Ten metre tall statues of the princess Dewi Sri act as pillars in this astonishing restaurant hall, while a carving of the rooster with a snake tail runs the length of the roof and overlooks the brilliant green pool.
 Like most things at the Tugu Hotel, it tells a story, of good and evil, of warring Hindu Gods and finally, of balance.